SINTEF/pyopia/README.md

 A prompt such as is provided by the [miniforge installation](https://github.com/conda-forge/miniforge/#download) may be used for the following:

-Create a virtual environment using the environment.yml (will create an environment called silcam)
+Create a virtual environment using the environment.yml (will create an environment called pyopia)

 ```bash
 conda env create -f environment.yml